STAFF

 Music composer and arranger

 Ian Grom has been in the percussion staff at Chino Hills High School since 2009.
-This is Ian’s 17th year on staff with Pulse.
 He is a composer and educator based out of Southern California.
 Ian received his Bachelor of Music in Percussion Performance from California State University Long Beach, where he specialized in drum set, marimba and composition.

 He currently teaches, designs, and composes for the Chino Hills HS percussion ensemble and has been there since 2010.
 He also instructed Pacifica HS from 2006-2011 and Los Alamitos HS from 2005 – 2011.
 In the summer of 2009, Ian was brought on as the electronics consultant/arranger with the world famous Cadets Drum and Bugle Corps and worked there from 2009 to 2012.
 Ian joined the design team for the Blue Stars Drum & Bugle Corps as the front ensemble and Co-Brass arranger from 2013-2016.
 He also composes original marching band shows for several HS programs around the country.